codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 In the example above, what we expect is a string concatenation; But, we've put there a number and ...it just works.
-This is a smart feature of JavaScript which automatically convert the number to a string before the concatenation is processed and help us to simplify our works.
+This is a smart feature of JavaScript which automatically converts the number to a string before the concatenation is processed and help us to simplify our works.

 Generally, in many other programming languages, type conversion must be done